 GRE and TOEFL scores should be sent to us by ETS.
 Our institution code is 1832.

-Does the Masters Program accept unofficial copies of transcripts and test scores?
+Does the Masters Program accept self reported test scores?

 How long does it take to review my application?

 For US Citizens and Permanent Residents, the Masters Program in Computer Science reviews applications on an on-going basis.
 Admissions decisions will be made on completed applications as they are received.
 Priority is given to applicants with proposed earlier start dates.

 For Full-Time International applicants, completed applications will be reviewed as soon as the application date has passed.
 Application decisions will be e-mailed within one month of the deadline.

 What are my chances for admission?

 We often receive emails describing a prospective student’s experience and coursework, and asking what are the chances of admission to the MPCS based on that description.
 The only way to determine your chances of admission is to submit a completed application and offer us the opportunity to formally review your credentials and skills.